Young Adult Therapy – for Teens and Early Twenties

 Signs that Young Adult Therapy may be appropriate:

-- Low motivation at work or life in general
+- Low motivation at school, work or life in general

 - Sense of lack of direction or purpose in life